dmh1g19/personalWebsite/content/lambdaToLogic.md

 For example, the lambda term ```λx -> λy -> y``` would translate to ```K I```, and ```λx -> λy -> y x``` would result in ```S (K (S I)) (S (K K) I)```.

 The goal is to write this function so it systematically applies these rules, achieving an accurate combinatory logic representation of any given lambda calculus expression.
-Let me know if you’d like more details on specific examples or how to approach the code structure!

 # The code